rkmtlab/multi-ems/README.md

 Connect GC to D6, DCG to D7 default.
 You can use either the battery connector or the socket (BATIN and GND).
 AGND and GND are isolated.
 AGND is for the Arduino and GND is for the external power source (battery).
-Change between Digital (D) and Analog (A) intensity adjustment with the switches for each channels.
+Change between Digital (D) and Analog (A) intensity adjustment with the switches for each channel.